5pideyy/Spidey_Notes/CTF/INFOSEC/INFOSEC WRITE UP.md

 ### Admin Privileges

 Used the admin credentials from the database.And voilà!
-The system handed me the flag on a silver platter. **Secure Bank**?
+The system handed me the flag . **Secure Bank**?
 More like "Surrender Bank."

 **Pro Tip :** If this bank actually launched, I’d keep my money in a mattress instead.
 At least my mattress won’t leak my account details. 🤣

 ---

+# WEB

+## SNAP FROM URL (100 points)

+- we are given a flask server main.py and admin.py that is running locally

+- main.py file as onle two routes simple right ! that to one for index !!! the simplest .